eduvpn/documentation/MARIADB_DEV_SETUP.md

 server on your VPN server.
 You do NOT want this in production, but instead you want a high available remote MariaDB/MySQL cluster!

-If you take all this in consideration, see [#portal-configuration] on how to connect to your cluster.
+If you take all this in consideration, see
+[Portal Configuration](#portal-configuration) on how to connect to your cluster.
+Make sure you replace the server location and credentials.

 For testing you can continue in the next paragraph.

 # Installation